iherman/prof_home_page/index.md

 fname: index
 ---

 I am a retired researcher from the Centrum Wiskunde & Informatica ([CWI](http://www.cwi.nl)) in Amsterdam, the Netherlands.
 I was also a W3C Fellow for CWI until my retirement in 2021 and, as such, I was also member of the permanent staff of the [World Wide Web Consortium (W3C)](http://www.w3.org).
-At present, I continue to be on the W3C staff for 50% of my time.
-At the W3C I am the [Technical Lead for Publishing@W3C](http://www.w3.org/publishing/), as well as the W3C staff representative for the work on [EPUB 3](https://www.w3.org/publishing/groups/epub-wg/) and [Decentralized Identities](https://www.w3.org/2019/did-wg/).
+At present, I continue to be on the W3C staff as an "emeritus" for 50% of my time.
+At the W3C I am the [Technical Lead for Publishing@W3C](http://www.w3.org/publishing/), as well as the W3C staff representative for the work on [EPUB 3](https://www.w3.org/publishing/groups/epub-wg/) and [Verifiable Credentials](https://www.w3.org/2017/vc/WG/).

 ### Contact information: